 Pssh.
 Who the hell needs clothes or shoes?
 I don’t know why we continue paying money for our children’s shoes and clothing.
 They don’t wear them anyway.

 As I continued on through my day, just another glorious day in paradise, my double vision started turning into to triple vision as my headache worsened.
-Today no one napped, the dog got loose, and when I was trying to take half-a-blessed-minute to get the balloon untwined from the fan, the baby crawled out of her walker and started walking up the stairs, which she then fell down.
+Today, no one napped, the dog got loose, and when I was trying to take half-a-blessed minute to get the balloon untwined from the fan, the baby crawled out of her walker and started walking up the stairs, which she then fell down.

 Don’t worry though.
 You know me, always have these things under control.
 I iced her precious little bump on her forehead down, but then that’s when two of our children decided to sneak out back with shampoo and play “Let’s squirt as much shampoo all over each other as we can to see how much we can fire Mommy up!”
 They’re so cute when they’re so, hmm, adventurous with their creative play.
 Don’t you agree?

 Despite knowing I’m the worst cook on the planet, I decided to try to attempt to cook dinner and got some chicken in the oven.
 I know it’s one of your favorites.
-Although something at the bottom of the oven started to burn which created mass amounts of smoke through the house, setting our alarms off, which made the kids start screaming, and a neighbor came over to make sure we all weren’t being held hostage, tied up, as our house burnt down.
+Although something at the bottom of the oven started to burn which sent mass amounts of smoke through the house, setting our alarms off, which made the kids start screaming, and a neighbor came over to make sure we all weren’t being held hostage, tied up, as our house burned down.

-When our neighbor came over, I was just in a bra and underwear because after I changed from the baby’s mess leaking on me earlier, she threw up on me 2 hours later, so I figured, what the hell?
+When our neighbor came over, I was just in a bra and underwear, because after I changed from the baby’s mess leaking on me earlier, she threw up on me two hours later, so I figured, what the hell?
 If the kids don’t need clothes, then I sure as hell don’t need them either.
 So yeah, our neighbor and I will never look at each other the same way again.

 So, what did I do today?
-(Insert massive chuckle here.)
-As I have tears rolling down my face and am almost pissing my pants from laughing so hysterically.
+(Insert massive chuckle here, as I have tears rolling down my face and am almost pissing my pants from laughing so hysterically.)

 What did I do today?

-Oh, Honey.
+Oh, honey.
 I dare you.
 Ask me again.
 Just one more time.